 Two years ago, Toni Graves Williamson, Friends Select School’s director of equity and inclusion, was asked to write an adaptation of Robin DiAngelo’s New York Times bestseller White Fragility: Why It’s So Hard for White People to Talk About Racism for young adults.

-The overall goal of the Excellence in Teaching and Learning committee is to develop a comprehensive and contemporary teaching master plan.
-Already it has been instrumental in the process of hiring a Director of Equity and Inclusion and a Director of City Curriculum.
+The overall goal of Excellence in Teaching and Learning is to develop a comprehensive and contemporary teaching master plan.
+Already Friends Select has hired a director of equity and inclusion and a director of city curriculum.
 These two senior administrators work with students and parents, faculty and staff, promoting cross-cultural competency and connecting the Friends Select community with the larger community of Philadelphia and our society.
-In addition, this committee has facilitated other committees such as City Curriculum, Student Voice and Agency, Professional Development and Ongoing Discovery, Quakerism, Wellness, Visual and Performing Arts and Athletics, and Equity and Inclusion, which reflect the school’s core principles.
+In addition, Friends Select has facilitated other committees such as City Curriculum, Student Voice and Agency, Professional Development and Ongoing Discovery, Quakerism, Wellness, Visual and Performing Arts and Athletics, and Equity and Inclusion, which reflect the school’s core principles.

 •Enhances cross-cultural competency and experience.

 •Defines the role of athletics and the visual and performing arts in the program.

 •Provides structures and leadership opportunities that elevate the student voice and agency for change.

 •Sustains a strong commitment to Quaker values, social justice, and a culture of inclusion and respect.